 - Adjunctive activities.
 Rounding out rehabilitation are several activities that augment the psychotherapy, including mindfulness training, yoga, art therapy, acupuncture, recreational therapy, equine therapy, and other activities that teach individuals relaxation techniques.

-The Treatment Specialist Provides Key Information About Alcohol Use Disorder
+Information About Alcohol Use Disorder and Treatment Options

 The Treatment Specialist is an online provider of high quality material regarding addiction, mental health, and dual diagnosis.
 When seeking help for alcoholism, reach out to The Treatment Specialist for important information about planning for detox and rehabilitation.
-Our compassionate specialists have over a decade of experience guiding individuals towards treatment options, and are here for you.
+Speak to a compassionate specialist with experience guiding individuals towards treatment options, and are here for you.
 Please do not wait another day to get the help you need.
-Give The Treatment Specialist a call today at (877) 408-0734.
+Give a Treatment Specialist a call today at (866) 644-7911.